antgonzales/antgonzales.github.io/about.md

 expert consulting for clients such as [Benefit Cosmetics](https://www.benefitcosmetics.com){:target="_blank"} and Mint.com.

-Throughout my career, I have successfully managed teams and projects of different scales, from building Glossier's e-commerce platform from scratch to driving Compass's high-adoption Search and CRM initiatives.
-This journey has given me extensive exposure to a range of project types, team dynamics, and business challenges, equipping me with a versatile skill set and a deep understanding of both client needs and market trends.

 I specialize in web technologies like Typescript, Node.js, React, and Postgres.
 I'm also an expert in Test Driven Development methodologies.